 So, now comes the fun part: ideation.
 We all know that creative ideas come from taking opium-fuelled walks in the Lake District, right?
 Wandering as high as a cloud as well as being as lonely as one?
 Maybe not.

 Start with volume.
 Generate a lot of ideas quickly, then hone the best concepts until they are sharply defined.
-Different creative teams try different methods.
+Different creative teams try different methods (read our 5 Ideation Tips article).
 Many involve dragooning lots of people into sitting around a desk and coming up with ideas off the top of their head.
 But our experience suggests that one technique that generates a large volume of ideas quickly is called “brain-walking”.
 It’s a technique that evolved from traditional, sedentary brain-storming sessions.
 But this one involves getting participants on their feet, moving around … and building on each other’s ideas as they go.
 You can read how to do it here.
 Try it – you might be surprised by the results.
 And it might help find the winning creative idea for your next campaign.

 Have you ever met someone who said they weren’t creative?
 No, thought not.
 Everyone inside and outside your organisation will have an opinion if your content marketing is inspired or sucks.
 But applying a combination of science – data research and investigation – and art (creative ideas and treatment), you can manage the risk of content falling flat.
 You need strategy, clarity of objectives, and a deep understanding of what your audience wants and likes.
 There are always wild-card successes.
 Ideas that appear to come out of nowhere and surprise and delight an audience.
 You can’t bank on those happening.

 So, research, strategize, execute your ideas with a sharp eye for detail, and measure the results.
 Oh, and don’t forget to steal the leprechaun’s lucky charms…